vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Async/Exceptions.md

 ### Resolution
 When you create a `Task` or `Awaitable` by calling an async function that returns one, you **must** `await` that call.
-In Unity exceptions will be caught by the engine if they are raised at a top-level function, so you don't need to catch in an async `void`-returning function.
+In Unity, exceptions will be caught by the engine if they are raised at a top-level function, so you don't need to catch in an async `void`-returning function.

 In practice this means that top-level "fire-and-forget" functions that do not need to be waited for are `async void`, and all functions that are waited on are `async Task` or `async Awaitable` (or their generic versions).